Is the advice to “use potash and Epsom salts to grow sweeter citrus fruit” based on scientific fact, or is it just gardening folklore?

 It’s important to be aware that potassium chloride is nothing more than culinary salt-substitute sold at the supermarket for people with low-sodium diets.
 If we salt the soil, we damage it!

-The Causes of Magnesium Deficiency in Plants
+What Causes Magnesium Deficiency in Plants?

 There are two primary causes of magnesium deficiency in plants: